CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tabs >}}

-5. Create the inter-chassis bond and the peer link VLAN.
+5. Create the inter-chassis bond and the peer link VLAN (as a VLAN subinterface).
 You also need to provide the peer link IP address, the MLAG bond interfaces, the MLAG system MAC address, and the backup interface.

    - By default, the NCLU command configures the inter-chassis bond with the name *peerlink* and the peer link VLAN with the name *peerlink.4094*.
 Cumulus Networks recommends you use *peerlink.4094* to ensure that the VLAN is completely independent of the bridge and spanning tree forwarding decisions.